 - Family Support Network

-- E-Groups: The Fanconi Anemia Research Fund manages two Yahoo listserv Support Groups and a private Facebook support group, which allow adults with FA and families affected by FA to exchange questions and information with others affected by FA.
+- Online Support Groups: The Fanconi Anemia Research Fund manages two Yahoo listserv Support Groups and a private Facebook support group, which allow adults with FA and parents of children with FA to exchange questions and information with others affected by FA.
 Many families find the E-group to be a valuable and readily available source of information to help them deal with the diagnosis and effects of Fanconi anemia.
 To request to join an E-group, contact Teresa Kennedy, our Director of Family Support Services: E-mail:

 email@example.com, Telephone: 541-687-4658, Toll-free within the United States: 1-888-FANCONI (888-326-2664).

 The Fund provides education to those affected by FA.
 Our Annual Family Meeting brings specialists and families together, providing parents and adults with FA with the latest information on health care guidelines, as well as giving children with FA opportunities for leisure activities in a supportive environment.
-In addition, the Fund periodically sponsors FA information and support meetings to educate and inform families of the latest treatments for FA, resources for teens with FA and meetings for adults with FA.
+In addition, the Fund periodically sponsors FA information and support meetings to educate and inform families of the latest treatments for FA and meetings for adults with FA.